aosmith16/spring-r-topics/README.md

 Week 04: Explore **gt** for making tables
 Week 05: **gt** flair: colors, images, and themes
 Week 06: Learn to write functions in R
-Week 07: More Git: merge conflicts and pull requests
+Week 07: More Git: collaborators, merge conflicts, and pull requests
 Week 08: Interactive graphics and tables
-Week 09: Animated graphics (with **gganimate**)
+Week 09: Reproducible examples with **reprex**
-Week 10: Catch up day or other topics of interest
+Week 10: GitHub issues

 At the moment I plan on keeping the slides and other materials in this same repository so I can add them as links in the website.